Creating Extensions

 TypeScript Support

-Then reference it in your extension:
+Then import types in your extension:

 import { z } from 'zod';